daokunzhang/MetaGraph2Vec/README.md

 To run this project, firstly download the "DBLP-Citation-Network-V3.txt" file from https://aminer.org/citation, and move it to the "DBLPPreProcess/dataset" folder, then run "PreProcessStep1", "PreProcessStep2" and "PreProcessStep3" sequentially.
 The class label file will be output to the folder "DBLPPreProcess/group", and the random walk files will be output to the folder "DBLPPreProcess/randomwalk".

 2) The folder "RandomWalk2VecRun" contains the program for learning node embeddings from the generated random walk sequences.
+Please run "compile.sh" to compile the "randomwalk2vec.c" to the executable file.
 To run this program, move the generated random walk files from "DBLPPreProcess/randomwalk" to this folder and run the "RandomWalk2VecRun.sh" file.

 In this folder, the "randomWalk2vec" program is used to learn node embeddings from random walk sequences with Heterogeneous Skip-Gram or Homogeneous Skip-Gram.